This is the story of two of them: Squiggy and CeCe.

 CeCe: Whoa, Squiq!
 Don't burst your membrane!

-CeCe: If you'd been paying attention, you would know that we can use the Human Reference Atlas to figure out what you are and where you belong!
+CeCe: We can use the Human Reference Atlas to figure out what you are and where you belong!

 CeCe: And I think I know just the perfect place to start!